 Harry Potter and the Natural 20 is an on-going Cross Over fanfic that combines Harry Potter and Dungeons & Dragons by Sir Poley.The premise is Milo Amastacia-Liadon, munchkin and Wizard with capital W, hailing from Myra - City of Light!
 City ofMagic! - turns up in the world of Harry Potter through a Summoning Ritual by Lucius Malfoy.
-After teaming up with the three protagonists of the Potterverse, he takes on the many dangers living at Hogwarts School for Witchcraft and Wizardry can bring - in his distinct and hilarious way.Currently in the second year and the author has indicated wanting to do all seven books.
+After teaming up with the three protagonists of the Potterverse, he takes on the many dangers living at Hogwarts School for Witchcraft and Wizardry can bring - in his distinct and hilarious way.Currently in the third year and the author has indicated wanting to do all seven books.

 Harry Potter and the Natural 20 provides examples of:

 There was an evil forest.
 An animated tree (a disguised Treant, possibly?).
 A lake with mermaids.
 "This place is awesome," he said.
 The amount of XP he could get just from random encounters in the school grounds alone... it suddenly made sense to him how such a school could be an effective way to gain power.
 This place was clearly, really, incredibly, obviously, brilliantly dangerous.

 Ascended Extra: Hannah Abbot turns from Hufflepuff to Gryffindor and get significantly more screen time.

 Authority Equals Asskicking: As he is now in a society of wizards displaying powers far in excess of what he feels should be possible, Milo can be forgiven for assuming that this trope is in effect (how else would the man in charge stay in charge?).
 However, it doesn't change the humor in seeing him refer to Minister Fudge by increasingly opulent titles as his terror at possibly offending (what he thinks is) one of the most powerful beings in the hemisphere rises.